-When you refinance your student loans, one of the biggest decisions to make is on repayment length.
-Most companies offer 5, 10, 15 and 20 year loans.
+When you refinance your student loans, one of the most significant decisions to make is on repayment length.
+Most companies offer 5, 10, 15, and 20-year loans.
 Picking the right repayment length requires some strategy and a bit of guess-work about what your finances will look like in the future.

 Repayment Length Basics

 As the repayment period increases, monthly payments will go down.
 This gives borrowers increased flexibility with their loans.
 The downside is that as the repayment length increases, the interest rate also increases.
-When looking at the best student loan refinance rates of various lenders, 5 year loans currently start just below 3%, 10 year loans are in the 3-4% range, and 20-year loans start at just over 5%.
+When looking at the best student loan refinance rates of various lenders, 5-year loans currently start just below 2%, 10-year loans are in the 3-4% range, and 20-year loans start at just over 5%.

 Mortgage Considerations – If you will be purchasing a house in the future, it can impact the approach you take with your student loan refinance.
 If you plan on buying a house in 6 or 7 years but think you can pay off your student loans in 5, a short-term loan could be ideal.
 The downside is that the high student loan payments make putting money aside for a down payment more difficult.
 The other option is to stretch out payments as long as possible.
 By stretching things out, monthly payments are at their lowest.
 This allows for saving for the down payment and can help your monthly debt-to-income ratio.

 Multiple Refinances – Another option to consider is the multiple refinance route.
 This option could be ideal for people who expect a dramatic increase in their income in the future.
 For the first refinance, they can opt for a long-term loan to keep payments low.
 Once income grows, a second refinance can be done to lock down the lowest possible rate.